image bio

 Feeling bloated is uncomfortable and can make it difficult to go about your normal routine.
 To help remedy bloating around ovulation, try the following:

 Try eating foods that are low in sodium and have high water content.
-Natural diuretics include foods like celery, watermelon, cucumbers, berries, yogurt, and fermented foods.
-Avoid fatty, processed, and salty foods as much as possible.
+Natural diuretics include foods like celery, watermelon, cucumbers, berries, yogurt, and fermented foods.10 Avoid fatty, processed, and salty foods as much as possible.

-2. Drink more water
+2. Drink More Water

 It can seem counterintuitive to drink more water if water retention is causing bloating, but it’s actually very helpful!
-Water retention occurs because the body is telling you it needs more hydration.
-Drinking more water can help the body get rid of any excess water it doesn’t need to hold on to anymore.
+Water retention occurs because the body is telling you it needs more hydration.8 Drinking more water can help the body get rid of any excess water it doesn’t need to hold on to anymore.

 3. Exercise

-Moving your body is a great way to increase blood flow and relieve water retention.
-Factor in a workout or two when you can by doing things like walking, jogging, biking, yoga, or whatever you enjoy doing.
+Moving your body is a great way to increase blood flow and relieve water retention.11 Factor in a workout or two when you can by doing things like walking, jogging, biking, yoga, or whatever you enjoy doing.

-4. Consider birth control
+4. Consider Birth Control

 If you’re not trying or planning to conceive anytime soon, hormonal birth control could be helpful for alleviating painful ovulation or periods.
 Some hormonal birth controls stop ovulation from happening, so if your bloating is tied to ovulation, talk with your healthcare provider to better understand if birth control may help.
+If you decide to go off birth control, it will be helpful to know when the earliest ovulation after stopping birth control typically is.

-4.Try supplements
+4.Try Supplements

-By now we know that bloating is related to water retention, which is related to hydration, and hydration is about more than just water!
-Minerals such as magnesium, potassium, calcium, and sodium turn into electrolytes when dissolved in water.
-Electrolyte balance is key for ensuring your body is able to use water efficiently.
+By now we know that bloating is related to water retention, which is related to hydration, and hydration is about more than just water!12 Minerals such as magnesium, potassium, calcium, and sodium turn into electrolytes when dissolved in water.13 Electrolyte balance is key for ensuring your body is able to use water efficiently.
 Menstrual cycle supplements and prenatal vitamins are a great way to support electrolyte balance and overall nutrition, which may help improve bloating.

 Key Takeaways